Folate, a crucial B vitamin, is essential for cell division, DNA synthesis, and the formation of red blood cells

 Difficulty Concentrating

-Folate deficiency can impact cognitive functions, leading to difficulty concentrating due to its essential role in neurotransmitter synthesis and methylation processes in the brain.
+Folate deficiency can impact cognitive functions, leading to difficulty concentrating.
+Folate is essential in neurotransmitter synthesis and methylation processes in the brain.

-Folate is involved in the production of neurotransmitters which play crucial roles in cognitive function, mood regulation, and attention.
+Folate produces neurotransmitters, which play crucial roles in cognitive function, mood regulation, and attention.

 Insufficient folate levels can disrupt the balance of these neurotransmitters, impairing communication between brain cells and affecting concentration, memory, and information processing.